robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "We would need this type of material," he said slowly.
 "I'd replace the gusset completely, and then, add a reinforcement layer on the inside."

-"Do it."

 She turned to Lily.

-"When we find that type of cotton, we'll let you know.
-We will fix it."
+"We will fix it."

-Mara turned to go back to her worktable.
+She turned to go back to her worktable.
 Before she sat down, she said to me,

 "Time to rethink the winter chemise.
 And possibly, the petticoat."